 This is a University Requirement for Advancement to Candidacy.
-During their first year of graduate studies, MA Spanish students are required to write one research paper in English for the graduate seminar Spanish 203 (Applied Literary Theory).
+During their first year of graduate studies, MA Spanish students are required to write a research paper in English for the graduate seminar Spanish 203 (Applied Literary Theory).
 In this essay, students will be required to meet the writing objectives set forth in the Graduate Writing Requirement document endorsed by the Academic Senate, including "comprehensibility, clear organization of ideas, an ability to arrange ideas logically so as to establish a sound scholarly argument, thoroughness and competence in documentation, and an ability to model the discipline's overall style as reflected in representative journals."
+Students enrolled in Spanish 203 are required to make an appointment at the Graduate Writing Studio, located in the Library, room 2119, to receive assistance with writing in English.
+Appointments can be made online through the Graduate Studies website.
 The student's research paper will be read and evaluated by the Spanish MA Coordinator.
-In the event that students demonstrate poor

-English writing skills the first year of their graduate studies, they will be required to continue to work on those skills.
+In the event that students demonstrate poor English writing skills in the first year of their graduate studies, they will be required to continue to work on those skills.